tjkuson/chess-cpp/README.md

 # Chess CLI
 This is a cross-platform command-line chess game written in object-orientated modern C++ using only the Standard Library (STL).
-It's aim is to demonstrate the implementation of advanced C++ code features.
-Users are free to study, modify, and redistribute the source code in compliance with the GPLv3 software license.
+It aims to demonstrate the implementation of advanced C++ code features.
+Users are free to study, modify, and redistribute the source code in compliance with the GPLv3 software licence.

 Most recent release: Chess-CLI beta 1.0 (18 May 2021).